plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 ### Creating Adventurers

-If any Player is creating an Adventurer, they place seven random Discoveries into their Roots.
+If any Player is creating an Adventurer, they place seven random Discoveries into their Deck.
 The Player Shares Discoveries as usual, except for two things:

 1. Players draw two random Discoveries whenever they advance their Order; and
 2. Players return two Discoveries of their choice from their hand at the start of their turn in the Order.